-As at 30 September 2021 the Company had been notified of the following substantial interests, in excess of 3%, in the issued ordinary share capital of the Company:
+As at 30 September 2022 the Company had been notified of the following substantial interests, in excess of 3%, in the issued ordinary share capital of the Company:

-Shareholders Notes The Bank of New York (Nominees) Limited The Bank of New York Nominees owns 12.98% of issued ordinary shares, of which Colin Weinberg. owns 3.44% of issued share capital.
-Fiske Nominees Limited (FISKPOOL) FISKPOOL owns 12.87% of issued ordinary shares, of which Stephen Cockburn has a combined beneficial and non beneficial interest in 7.53% of issued share capital.
+Shareholders Notes The Bank of New York Nominees The Bank of New York Nominees owns 12.98% of issued ordinary Limited shares, of which Colin Weinberg. owns 3.44% of issued share capital.
+Fiske Nominees Limited FISKPOOL FISKPOOL owns 12.87% of issued ordinary shares, of which Stephen Cockburn has a combined beneficial and non beneficial interest in 7.53% of issued share capital.
 R A Pearce Gould Mr Pearce Gould's overall holding is 12.89% of issued ordinary shares, which includes Rulegale below.
 Stephen Cockburn Mr Cockburn's overall beneficial and non beneficial interest is 9.18% of issued ordinary shares, including Fiske Nominees above.
 C Weinberg Mr Weinberg's overall holding is 8.22% of issued ordinary shares, including Bank of New York above.

+DIRECTORS' REPORT FOR THE YEAR ENDED 30 SEPTEMBER 2022

-Lynchwood Nominees Limited (2006420) Lynchwood owns 6.74% of issued ordinary shares.
-Rulegale Nominees Limited (JAMSCLT) JAMSCLT owns 5.28% of which Mr R A Pearce Gould has all of the issued ordinary shares.
+Lynchwood Nominees Limited (2006420) Lynchwood owns 6.74% of issued ordinary shares

+Rulegale Nominees Limited JAMSCLT owns 5.28% of which Mr R A Pearce Gould has all of

+(JAMSCLT) the issued ordinary shares.

-Shareholders Notes Hargreaves Lansdown (Nominees) Ltd (VRA) Hargreaves Lansdown owns 5.27% of issued ordinary shares.
+Hargreaves Lansdown (Nominees) Hargreaves Lansdown owns 5.43% of issued ordinary shares.

+(VRA)

 W B Nominees Limited W B Nominees Limited owns 3.51% of issued ordinary shares.

-Interactive Investor Services Nominees Limited Interactive Investor Services Nominees Limited owns 3.53% of issued ordinary shares.
-Barclays Direct Investing Nominees Ltd (Clients) Barclays Direct owns 3.68% of issued ordinary shares.
-Vidacos Nominees Limited (BBUCCC) BBUCCCC owns 3.40% of which Graeme Marshall owns all of the issued ordinary shares.
-Winterflood Securities Limited (WINSCREEP) Winterflood Securities owns 3.04% of issued share capital.
+Nominees Limited issued ordinary shares.

+Barclays Direct Investing Nominees Ltd (Clients)

+Barclays Direct owns 3.68% of issued ordinary shares.

+Vidacos Nominees Limited (UCCC)

+UCCC owns 3.40% of which Graeme Marshall owns all of the

+issued ordinary shares.

+Winterflood Securities Limited Winterflood Securities owns 3.04% of issued share capital.
+(WINSCREEP)